This page was last updated on January 5, 2021

 What are STF doing to protect guests and staff from the coronavirus outbreak?

-– Hygiene and cleanliness are always a priority to us.
-We have now further strengthened our routines for cleaning, washing and hygiene.
+– Hygiene and cleanliness is always a high priority.
+We have now reinforced our procedures for housekeeping, cleaning and hygiene with additional focus on hand hygiene.

-– Regular disinfection of frequently used surfaces such as door handles, reception desk, bathrooms/showers, guest kitchens, light switches, elevator buttons and other places that guests use regularly.
+– Regular disinfection of frequently used surfaces such as doorhandles, reception desks, shared toilets/showers, guest kitchens, light switches and lift buttons and other surfaces regularly used by a large number of guests.

-– Hand disinfection is often available to guests in public areas.
+– Hand sanitiser is often available to our guests in the common areas.